aspose-pdf/Aspose.PDF-Documentation/java/parsing/extract-text-from-pdf/extract-text-from-pdf/_index.md

 ---
-title: Extract text from PDF C#
+title: Extracting raw text from PDF file using java
 linktitle: Extract text from PDF
 type: docs
 weight: 10
 url: /java/extract-text-from-all-pdf/
-description: This article describes various ways to extract text from PDF documents using Aspose.PDF in C#.
+description: This article describes various ways to extract text from PDF documents using Aspose.PDF for Java.
 From entire pages, from a specific part, based on columns, etc.
-lastmod: "2021-01-13"
+lastmod: "2021-02-03"
 sitemap:
     changefreq: "weekly"
     priority: 0.7